 Mailchimp has a slight upper hand when it comes to integrations.
 However, Aweber also integrates well so this is not a reason to take it out of the race for the best email marketing software.

-Comparison 3: Opt-In / Sign Up Form
+Aweber vs Mailchimp: Opt-In / Sign Up Form

 This is an important element in choosing the best email marketing software because it draws in new subscribers.
-The more effective the sign up form, the greater the chances of a new subscriber.
+The more effective the sign-up form, the greater the chances of a new subscriber.

 There are two types of opt-in setups; a single opt-in process and a double opt-in process.
 The first type automatically adds the contact to the database.
 A single opt-in process has higher conversion rates since it requires less effort from the new contact.

 The second type requires an extra confirmation, usually through an email link.
-This creates a more accurate database since the email address are confirmed.
+This creates a more accurate database since the email address is confirmed.
 This prevents having to pay for a more expensive plan with more subscribers since fake emails are also counted as subscribers.

 Both Aweber and Mailchimp offer single and double opt-in choices so they are equally good in this aspect.